dhoat30/inspiry1.3/wp-content/plugins/wp-smart-image-resize-pro/readme.txt

  == Upgrade Notice ==

-  = 1.4.3.1 =
+  = 1.4.11 =

-* Moved the license activation form to the plugin settings page under the "Manage License" tab.
+* Now you can filter processed images in the media library toolbar.